drBenway/pixi-vn-wiki/start/images.md

 ## Load Image Textures in Cache when a label is called

+If a label shows a sequence of very large images, it can be very useful to load the images in the cache when the label is called.
+This way, the images will be loaded in the background and will be ready to be displayed when they are needed.

 ```typescript
 import { Assets, Label, labelDecorator, StepLabelType } from "@drincs/pixi-vn";